by Dr. Lawrence Wilson

 Many people turn to artificial sweeteners, thinking this will avoid the problems of sugar.
 This is not only not true, but in some ways can make the problem worse.
 Nutrasweet, in particular, also called Equal or aspartame, has more side effects than can be listed in one short article.
 One can check this on the internet.

-Even natural sweeteners such as xylitol, manitol and stevia, which are better, keep the sweet craving and taste alive.
-So we do not recommend these at all.
+Even natural sweeteners such as xylitol, mannitol and stevia, which are probably a little better, are not that safe and keep the sweet craving and taste alive.
+So I do not recommend any of them.

 Studies have shown that people who use Nutrasweet, for example, often will then eat a sugary food as well, easily defeating the value of the low-calorie artificial sweetener.